Should You Always Stretch A Tight Muscle?

 WHAT FEELS LIKE TIGHTNESS COULD BE A LACK OF STABILITY

 Your muscles are no different than the rubber band and need tightness (stability) to prevent injury.
-Granted, muscle’s also need to have the ability to stretch and the majority do have that.
-Most people don’t suffer from “short” muscles, rather they suffer from a lack of tightness (stability).
-And even if you could stretch a muscle, do you really think a 30 second stretch is going to do that?
-Just think about how many muscles (quads, glutes, and hamstrings to name a few) are put on stretch during your last run.
-I can bet you there is much more force generated on the muscle to stretch during the sprint versus your toe touch.
-But the majority of people don’t get this because the internet suggests that stretching is the answer to everything.
-When in reality it isn’t and I will explain why.
+Granted, muscle also needs to have the ability to stretch, but most people don’t suffer from “short” muscles, rather they suffer from a lack of stability.
+And even if you could stretch a muscle, do you really think a 30-second stretch is going to do that?
+Just think about how many muscles (quads, glutes, and hamstrings to name a few) were put on stretch during your last run.
+I can bet you there is much more force generated on the muscle to stretch during a sprint versus a toe touch.

 STRETCHING ISN’T ALWAYS THE ANSWER

 Remember how I mentioned that a rubber band needs tightness and flexibility to generate the perfect amount of force?
-Well your muscles need the same formula.
-And certain people have too much flexibility versus tightness (stability).
+Well, your muscles need the same formula.
+Certain people have too much flexibility and not enough stability.
 These are the types of people who fill up the majority of yoga classes because they excel at stretching.
 And there is nothing wrong with this, it is in our nature to do what we are good at.
-I fell in love with weight lifting at a young age because I was good at it and it came easy to me.
-However, this love for one thing led me to many imbalances in my body and doing just yoga is no different.
+I fell in love with weightlifting at a young age because it came easily to me.
+However, focusing on one thing can lead to many imbalances in the body and doing yoga is no different.
 The key to having a balanced body is through doing the uncomfortable movements that you have been neglecting your whole life.
 One person may need to do more deadlifts while another might need to do more pushups.
 The uncomfortable is specific to the person and their needs.
 But overall they both need more stability in the muscle to reduce their risk of injury.

-A perfect example of this is when flexible people complain that their hamstrings are tight.
-They then go stretch these tight muscles because they have been led to believe it is the right thing to do.
+A perfect example of this is when a flexible person stretches a tight hamstring.
 It makes sense, if something is tight you stretch it, right?
 Unfortunately, the body is much more complicated than that.
 The "tightness" that the person feels in their muscle could mean that the muscle is not stable enough due to poor posture and muscular imbalances (I’ll explain more below).

 Once I hear this complaint, I will assess their hamstring mobility with the exercise below:

-If your leg is perpendicular or past your hip then you have no need to stretch your hamstrings because there is no structural damage to the muscle.
+If your leg is perpendicular or past your hip then you have no need to stretch your hamstrings because the muscle has adequate range of motion.
 “But Erik, they feel better after I stretch them!”
 And yes, you will feel better after, but eventually that same tightness will come back again.
 It is the same thing as scratching an itch.
 You can continue to scratch the itch and have temporary relief or you can figure out the underlying problem and fix it completely.
 So let’s figure this out, shall we?